 Hue is simply the obvious colour difference you see in the stone.
-There are numerous naming conventions to identify different hues such as navy blue, sky blue, denim blue etc. However, there is no consistency in these naming conventions.
-Therefore, we use colour cards to identify the hue of sapphire gemstones, which are available on request.
+There are numerous naming conventions to identify different hues such as navy blue, deep blue, sky blue, denim blue etc. However, there is no consistency in these naming conventions.

 Saturation is how well the colour is distributed across the body of the gemstone and how vibrant the colour is expressed.
 The best stones have a vivid saturation and the opposite is a dull saturation.